petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 categories: [boston, ISP, comcast, tmobile, verizon]
 ---

-A recent move to a new place in the city of Boston has forced me to find a new ISP.
+A recent move to a new place has forced me to find a new ISP.
 Sadly, service from my previous, and well liked, ISP [Starry](https://starry.com) was not offered at the new location.

 So in this review I'll be looking at the three options that are